Personal Growth

 Keeping these recommendations in mind can serve as a "wake up call" to you to help you identify your major personality patterns, to suggest what you can do to avoid their pitfalls, and how you can become more aware and awake in your daily life and relationships.

-Understanding the Enneagram and in The Wisdom of the Enneagram.
+Remember that there are more, completely different type-specific recommendations for growth in Understanding the Enneagram and in The Wisdom of the Enneagram.
 You might also want to use the type-specific "releases and affirmations" found in Enneagram Transformations in your daily practice and reflection.
 Remember also to take our validated RHETI Enneagram Test to discover or confirm your personality type, or to help you type someone else.